 Sophisticated Options such as Sonar and USBL Positioning Systems

 One of the most innovative advancements of the Deep Trekker ROV is its integration with various sonar platforms such as Blueprint Subsea’s M1200 Imaging sonars and Seatrac USBL positioning systems.
 Deep Trekker ROVs are extremely easy to use, however, there is an added level of difficulty when you cannot see where the ROV is, due to murky water.
 With the sonar integration, marine search and reovery units are able to see through turbid waters to swiftly identify targets.
 Operators are able to tilt the angle of the sonar; providing alternate perspectives around an object by using Deep Trekker’s unique rotating functions.

 Once the target has been confirmed and located, the position of the ROV is pinpointed using the Seatrac USBL system.
 Unlike traditional GPS which cannot work underwater, divers are then able to swim to the target and prepare it for recovery.

 Quick Portability and Inspection

-Portability of an ROV is extremely important during a search and rescue mission.
+Portability of an ROV is extremely important during a search and recovery mission.
 Many bodies of water are found in remote locations, making transportation to and from quite difficult.
 This often leads to search teams traveling remotely to reach these destinations.
 Deep Trekker law enforcement ROVs are housed in a single carrying case, making it easy to be transported to hard to reach areas.